dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 1. Evaluate the right-hand side expression to a value `v`.

 2. Match `v` against the pattern on the left.
-When matching a variable or cast pattern against a value `o`, record that `o` will be the new value for the corresponding variable/setter, but do not store the variable or invoke the setter.
+When matching a variable pattern against a value `o`, record that `o` will be the new value for the corresponding variable, but do not store the variable.

-3. Once all destructuring and matching is done, store all of the assigned variables and invoke the setters with their corresponding values.
-Invoke setters in the order that the corresponding patterns appear, from left to right.
+3. Once all destructuring and matching is done, store all of the assigned variables with their corresponding values.

-*In other words, it's as if every variable or cast pattern in an assignment expression is a new variable declaration with a hidden name.
-Then after the assignment expression and matching completes, those temporary variables are all written to the corresponding real variables and setters.
+*In other words, it's as if every variable pattern in an assignment expression is a new variable declaration with a hidden name.
+Then after the assignment expression and matching completes, those temporary variables are all written to the corresponding real variables.
 We defer the storage until matching has completed so that users never see a partial assignment if matching happens to fail in some way.*

 #### Switch statement